SophieAu/imperial-splendour-site/data/content/posts/2020-06-01-glorious-first-of-june-developers-blog.md

 Some are caricatures (especially by Thomas Rowlandson and William Hogarth) and some are paintings or sketches, we hope you like them.

-And Imperial Splendour - Rise of the Republic has won the 2019 Modding Awards at Total War Center (and I was awarded the 3rd place as Favourite modder)!
+And Imperial Splendour - Rise of the Republic has won the 2019 Modding Awards at Total War Center (furthermore I was awarded the 3rd place as Favourite modder)!

 <center>